sfeldmanmdphd/EducatorPortfolio/content/pages/other.md

 ---
-title: "Selected curriculum vitæ"
+title: "Other Curriculum Development & Direct Teaching"
-description: ""
+description: "Miscellaneous other projects and lectures"
-slug: "cv"
+slug: "other"
-image: "../scott-1.jpg"
+image: "WhiteCoat.jpg"
 keywords: ""
 categories:
     - "CV"